gargmegham/ServcyLanding/content/documents/privacy-policy.md

 2. For individuals in the European Economic Area (EEA), this means that your data may be transferred outside of the EEA.
 Where your personal data is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data (like New Zealand), or to a third party where we have approved transfer mechanisms in place to protect your personal data – i.e., by entering into the European Commission's Standard Contractual # Clauses, or by ensuring the entity is Privacy Shield certified (for transfers to US-based third parties).
 For further information, please contact us using the details set out in the “How to contact us” section below.

+# Clause 7: Data obtained from Google {#google-disclosure}

+Servcy's use and transfer of information received from Google APIs to any other app will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) including the [Limited Use](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) requirements.

-# Clause 7: Security
+# Clause 8: Security

 Security is a priority for us when it comes to your personal data.
 We're committed to protecting your personal data and have appropriate technical and organisational measures in place to make sure that happens.

-# Clause 8: Retention
+# Clause 9: Retention

 1. The length of time we keep your personal data depends on what it is and whether we have an ongoing business need to retain it (for example, to provide you with a service you've requested or to comply with applicable legal, tax or accounting requirements).

 2. We'll retain your personal data for as long as we have a relationship with you and for a period of time afterwards where we have an ongoing business need to retain it, in accordance with our data retention policies and practices.
 Following that period, we'll make sure it's deleted or anonymised.

-# Clause 9: Your Rights
+# Clause 10: Your Rights

 1. It's your personal data and you have certain rights relating to it.
 When it comes to marketing communications, you can ask us not to send you these at any time – just follow the unsubscribe instructions contained in the marketing communication, or send your request to contact@servcy.com.